Statistics Notebook

 print(f"chi2={chi2:.3f}, p={p:.4f}, degrees of freedom={dof}")

-If p < 0.05: the distribution of payment methods differs significantly across cities.
+If p < 0.05: the distribution of payment methods is different across cities.

 Mann-Whitney U Test — Non-parametric Alternative to t-test

-Use when the data is not normally distributed and the sample is small.
+Use when the data is not normal and the sample is small.

 stat, p = stats.mannwhitneyu(hourly, monthly, alternative='two-sided')